ENGL 2105 : Workplace-Based Writing and Research

 • stereotypes -- assumptions and expectations resulting from generalizations about a group of people applied to a specific individual.
 You will interpret the very same words differently depending on how you perceive who is saying them and how you relate to the group you are identifying the speaker with.
 If you separate an individual from a group you will hear their words differently.

-5. Encryption -- The message is hidden in what was said.
+• Encryption -- The message is hidden in what was said.
 Often encryption is intentional, when the speaker wants to ensure only the intended recipient will get the message.
-But sometime we inadvertently encrypt a message, hide it from ourselves in the form of self-delusion, or from others in the form of deception, a lie to avoid unpleasantness, or a fabrication to save face, or a euphemism to avoid vulgarity.
+But sometime we inadvertently encrypt a message, hide it from ourselves in the form of self-delusion, or from others in the form of deception, a lie to avoid unpleasantness, or a fabrication to save face, or a euphemism to avoid vulgarity, or an indirect expression to avoid confrontation.
 There are many ways, intentional and not, to hide what you think in what you are actually saying.
 Sometimes people resent encrypting but do it anyway, like when one's beliefs run counter to the dominant culture or the imposed will over more powerful people.

 To understand someone you have to eliminate noise, minimize interference, and be conscious of your interpretive activities: Focus on the person speaking, on their body language, on their words, on their tone, be aware of the circumstances and how they might be interfering with your reception of the signal or distorting the signal itself.
 You also need to pay attention to how you filter what the other person is saying.
 You can't eliminate the filtration process entirely, but you can minimize distortion.
-Be selfless, non-judgmental.
+Be selfless, non-judgmental, seek clarification and confirmation.

 We could extend that list and elaborate the examples, but that's enough to say that we don't just hear what is being said when we listen.
 We decode and encode and unless we are aware of our biases and assumptions and paying careful attention, we may let our encoding filters distort a message.